 Serve the pancakes warm with maple syrup or more honey.

-Make ahead instructions.
+Make ahead suggestions

-You can also allow the pancakes to cool completely before wrapping them tightly in freezer-safe wrap and freezing.
+You can allow the pancakes to cool completely before wrapping them tightly in freezer-safe wrap and freezing.

 When you are ready to serve the pancakes, unwrap the stacks, separate the pancakes from each other and place them, frozen, in a toaster oven.
 Cook at about 300°F until warm, 1 to 2 minutes.